ManethKulatunge/ManethKulatunge.github.io/README.txt

 SVG and animation techniques I've been experimenting with on that other project of mine you may have heard about (https://carrd.co), and includes a handy generic page for whatever.

-Demo images3* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images3 you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)